1.1 In these Terms of Business, “we”, “our” or “us” means BLB Solicitors Limited. BLB Solicitors is the trading name of BLB Solicitors Limited.

 13. Making a complaint

-13.1 When we send you the Letter of Engagement, we will also write to you with information about our complaints procedure.
-A full copy of our complaints procedure is available on request.
+13.1 When we send you the Letter of Engagement, we will also write to you with information about our complaints procedure, which can also be seen here.

 13.2 You are entitled to complain about our bill.
 You also have the right to object to our bill by making a complaint to the Legal Ombudsman (www.legalombudsman.org.uk), and/or by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.

 13.3 If all or part or our bill remains unpaid, we may be entitled to charge interest notwithstanding that our bill has been challenged.

 14.1 We are required by law to operate strict procedures to guard against the risk of money laundering.
 We may ask you to provide proof of your identity and details of your personal finances and we may refuse to accept your instructions to us until we have this information.

 14.2 We may ask you to tell us the source of any monies you send to us.
 You agree that where we are requested to do so, we may provide this information to your insurance company, building society, bank or other relevant authority.

 14.3 Where there is a suspicion that you are engaged in money laundering, we may have to make a report to the Serious Organised Crime Agency without prior reference to you.
 We may not be permitted to tell you that we have made a report and there may be a period during which we are not permitted to continue to act for you.
 In these circumstances, we accept no liability whatsoever for any loss or damage you may directly or indirectly suffer as a result.

 14.4 It is our policy not to accept cash payments unless we expressly agree.
 Where cash is paid directly into our client account at any bank, we reserve the right to return this to you and request that you use an alternative method to send us the money.